Why Do Barristers Wear Wigs [Psst… You Won’t Believe the Real Reason]

 Wigs made from horsehair became a symbol of prestige and professionalism.
 Their adoption in the legal realm was as much about projecting an air of authority as it was about conforming to the fashion norms of the time.

 As time marched forward, the legal system evolved, but the wigs endured.
-The 18th century saw the establishment of the modern legal profession, and wigs became an integral part of a barrister’s attire.
-The concept of donning wigs trickled down from judges to barristers, creating a visual uniformity that symbolized the gravity of the legal proceedings.
+According to Oxford University Press (2019), by the 18th century, the modern legal profession and wigs became an integral part of a barrister’s attire.

 The wig, with its stark white color and distinctive design, served as a visual cue, immediately signaling the wearer’s professional standing.
 It was a way to demarcate the legal fraternity from the rest of society and underscore the seriousness of the courtroom.